Frequently Asked Questions

 A transportation master plan assesses current and future demands and needs for transportation within a community and creates a vision and priorities to work towards.
 How people travel around their community, where they travel and how long it takes, all contribute to how communities plan transportation infrastructure like roads, bike lanes, and sidewalks.
-Based on public input, best practices, meetings with stakeholders, and technical assessment, the Connecting Courtenay: Transportation Master Plan will identify existing issues, model future impacts, and identify long-term improvement opportunities.
-The resulting five and 10 years investment priorities will be set based on Council’s direction.
+Based on public input, best practices, meetings with stakeholders, and technical assessment, the Connecting Courtenay: Transportation Master Plan will identify existing issues, model future impacts, and identify medium and long-term improvement opportunities.
+The resulting investment priorities will be set based on Council’s direction.

 Why is a transportation master plan needed?